hassaanhamid/ContentSync/README.md

 AI-Powered Content-Image Alignment Analysis System

 ## About
-This is a 7th-semester Computer Science portfolio project for Meachine Learning course that uses CLIP AI to evaluate how well images align with article content.
+This is a project for a Machine Learning course that uses CLIP AI to evaluate how well images align with article content.

 ## Developer
 **Hassaan Hamid Okarvi**
-FA22-BSCS-0060

 ## How to Use
 1. Paste your article text